 Linda Hall Library offers resident fellowships of up to $3,500 per month to assist scholars in financing a research visit.

-Resident fellowships for the duration of a minimum of 1 month to a maximum of 9 months are offered in support of research projects in science, engineering, and technology; in the history of science, engineering and technology; or in interdisciplinary topics that link science or technology to the broader culture.
+Resident fellowships for the duration of a minimum of 1 month to a maximum of 9 months are offered in support of research projects in the history of science, engineering, and technology or in interdisciplinary topics that link science or technology to the broader culture.

 Recipients of fellowships are expected to work full time on their research projects while at the Library, to engage with other resident scholars, and to offer a presentation on their work to the general public.